openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 ## Creating Deployment Package Using Deployment Manager

-The Deployment Manager tool can either be run in interactive or standard CLI mode to create a deployment package that includes inference-related components of the OpenVINO™ toolkit.
+To create a deployment package that includes inference-related components of OpenVINO™ toolkit, you can run the Deployment Manager tool in either interactive or standard CLI mode .

-### Running Interactive Mode
+### Running Deployment Manager in Interactive Mode

 @sphinxdirective